SvenGroot/Ookii.CommandLine/src/Samples/LongShort/README.md

             Provides a date to the application.

         --day <day-of-week>
             This is an argument using an enumeration type.
+Possible values: Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday.

     -?, --help [<boolean>] (-h)
             Displays this help message.